Semantic parsing: Neural Semantic Parsing

+The models and executable formalisms used in semantic parsing research have traditionally been strongly dependent on concepts from formal semantics in linguistics, like the λ-calculus produced by a CCG parser.
+Nonetheless, more approachable formalisms, like conventional programming languages, and NMT-style models that are considerably more accessible to a wider NLP audience, are made possible by recent work with neural encoder-decoder semantic parsers.
+We'll give a summary of contemporary neural approaches to semantic parsing and discuss how they've affected the field's understanding of semantic parsing.

 Representation languages

 Early semantic parsers used highly domain-specific meaning representation languages, with later systems using more extensible languages like Prolog, lambda calculus, lambda dependency-based compositional semantics (λ-DCS), SQL, Python, Java, the Alexa Meaning Representation Language, and the Abstract Meaning Representation (AMR).
 Some work has used more exotic meaning representations, like query graphs, semantic graphs, or vector representations.

 Models

 Most modern deep semantic parsing models are either based on defining a formal grammar for a chart parser or utilizing RNNs to directly translate from a natural language to a meaning representation language.
 Examples of systems built on formal grammars are the Cornell Semantic Parsing Framework, Stanford University's Semantic Parsing with Execution (SEMPRE), and the Word Alignment-based Semantic Parser (WASP).

 Datasets

 Datasets used for training statistical semantic parsing models are divided into two main classes based on application: those used for question answering via knowledge base queries, and those used for code generation.